dtronmans/denoising-autoencoder/README.md

     </tr>
 </table>

 The network relies on a custom weighted loss function that I defined in losses.py.
-Since annotations are a very small part of the image,
+Since annotations occupy a small part of the image, a simple cross-entropy or MSE loss, which does not inherently address class imbalance, may lead to suboptimal performance.

 ## Installation